alikariminik/My-Gov-Milestone-Project-3/README.md

 -   [Font Awesome:](https://fontawesome.com/)
     - Font Awesome icons were used across the pages which acted as buttons to aid navigation for the user.
 The Font Awesome Icons themselves were also added for aesthetic and UX purposes.
 -   [Flask:](https://flask.palletsprojects.com/en/2.2.x/)
-    - The Flask framework was used to build this application and allowed for seemingless templating and navigation across the apps various pages.
+    - The Flask framework was used to build this application and allowed for seamless templating and navigation across the apps various pages.
 -   [MongoDB:](https://www.mongodb.com/)
     - The Non-Relational Database was hosted on MongoDB and its data is obtained through the use of PyMongo.